dapr/community/community-membership.md

 | approver   | approve accepting contributions                       | highly experienced and active reviewer + contributor to a subproject | [CODEOWNERS](https://help.github.com/en/articles/about-code-owners) in GitHub |
 | maintainer | set direction and priorities for a subproject         | demonstrated responsibility and excellent technical judgement for the subproject | [CODEOWNERS](https://help.github.com/en/articles/about-code-owners), GitHub Team and repo ownership in GitHub |

+*Note: The Governance Committee referred to in this document is not yet established.
+The interim members are @msfussell, @sarahnovotny, @yaron2.*

 ## New contributors

 New contributors should be welcomed to the community by existing members, helped